candostyavuz/candost_DamnVulnerableDefi/README.md

 **This repo contains my attempt to complete DamnVulnerableDefi CTF as my journey to become a Solidity Security Researcher & Smart Contract Auditor.**
 After completing each challenge, I will document my findings, takeaways and my mental model to exploit the target asset.

+Solutions can be found in `./test` directory under the relevant challenge directory.

 # 1- Unstoppable:
 **Issue:** This is a classic DOS attack pattern that is caused by relying on two irrelevant parameters being equal.
 `poolBalance` only increases when depositTokens() called, whereas actual token balance of the contract can be increased by a simple ERC20 transfer.